 Remember, if the password is easy to guess or known to attackers they will be able to gain access to the device in the same way that you do.

 You can get more information about choosing better passwords at Get Safe Online and Cyber Streetwise.
 You should also use a different password for each account and device because if one is obtained by an attacker the others will still be safe.
+A password manager can help you in remembering and setting secure passwords and we would recommended using one.

 Two-step authentication offers you an additional layer of security when logging in to an online service.